 The reasoning behind the use of dental braces is quite simple.
-An orthodontist would recommend the installation of braces to correct problems with the position of a patient’s teeth and jaws.
+A Roanoke orthodontist would recommend the installation of braces to correct problems with the position of a patient’s teeth and jaws.
 Any patient can face several orthodontic conditions ranging from mild overcrowding to severe misalignment of their jaws.

 Considering that the treatment may prolong for a long time, it is understandable that patients want to know and control as much as they can to make the treatment more efficient and shorter in length.
 Many patients worry about their wisdom teeth and how they may undo the effort put into wearing your dental braces.

-The short answer is that you do not have to worry about wisdom teeth undoing orthodontic treatment.
+The short answer is that you do not have to worry about wisdom teeth undoing orthodontic treatment in Roanoke.
 There are valid reasons to remove these molars, but the fear of developing orthodontic problems after using braces because of the eruption of your wisdom teeth is mostly unfounded.

 Orthodontists across the nation recommend that a child engages in treatment as soon as possible.
 A young patient receiving age-appropriate treatment can significantly reduce the length of later procedures, and their smile can develop without added risk to their dental health.
 If a patient needs dental braces, they would ideally start between ages 8 and 14.

-One concern in any parents’ minds can be the eruption of wisdom teeth.
+One concern in any parents’ mind can be the eruption of wisdom teeth.
 These are the last molars to appear in a developing teen’s mouth, so if they finally show up around ages 17 and 21, it is understandable that patients wonder if they will affect orthodontic treatment.
-Many fear that the eruption of your wisdom teeth will move your teeth, causing them to bunch-up, but we want to reassure you this process is not a reason for teeth overcrowding.
+Many fear that the eruption of your wisdom teeth will move your teeth, causing them to bunch up, but we want to reassure you this process is not a reason for teeth overcrowding.

 Should I wear dental braces only after the removal of wisdom teeth?